 - Used for domestic purposes.

-- Capacitor-start motor has good starting condition but poor running conditions because the capacitor is disconnected in running conditions.
+- Capacitor-start motor has good starting conditions but poor running conditions because the capacitor is disconnected in running conditions.
 So, only the main field winding is connected to the motor under running condition.

 - These are used for fans, blowers, centrifugal pumps, and office equipment.